codeus-rs/node-starter/src/static/readme.md

+# Static folder

-This is just a placeholder for `static` folder
+This is just a placeholder for `static` folder.

+### Place here all static files connected to the project or any of it's nodes.